Video Game Addiction Help: Starting the Conversation with Your Child

 Don’t Make Any Side Deals

 This one is critical.
 100% of the time when parents make side deals with their child to somehow get out of video game addiction help, it comes back to bite them.
 Specifically, do not make any deals to, “Just try the camp and I will come to get you if you don’t like it.”
 This is a recipe for disaster.
 Any quality program will push your child’s boundaries and they will feel uncomfortable from time to time.
-A child’s discomfort might be as simple as missing the family pet, or it might be more complicated such as the therapist is getting to a root issue.
+A child’s discomfort might be as simple as missing a family pet, or it might be more complicated such as the therapist getting to a root issue.

 Don’t offer to get your child if they are having a hard time at camp.
 Reinforce that they will complete the process.

 Video Game Addiction Help: Remember the Big Picture

 As parents, we need to remember the big picture here.
 We aren’t raising our children for just tomorrow- we are preparing them for a lifetime.
 When your child is your age with their own kids, how will they remember the decisions you made today?
 Will say, “Yes, my parents made the hard decisions that enabled me to become the person I am today” or will they say, “No, my parents weren’t very firm with me and let me get away with a lot and it’s really affected me today.”
 One day your kids will realize how difficult it was for you to send them to treatment and they will appreciate your decision.

 A side benefit of getting video game addiction help at Summerland Camps is that the treatment process involves goal setting and developing self-regulation skills.
 Campers can use this same methodology to shape behaviors to attain higher-level goals- like college graduation, fitness goals, or saving for retirement.

 Remember you are preparing your child to be an adult.
 Feeling anxiety or guilt about enrolling your child in a program is a small price to pay for a successful transition to adulthood – arguably the most important job any of us will ever have.